bjackman/git-brisect/README.md

 create the directory, it already exists.
 Only files that you create go in here;
 you don't need to worry about filename collisions.

-TODO: Wait, how do we communicate the commit "being tested"?
-If you don't actually need to check out the code to test a commit (e.g. if you're just scheduling tests on a remote CI server), you can set `--no-worktreees` to save a little time; in that case instead of a worktree with the commit checked out your test command will just get run directly from the main repository.

 ## The result directory

 `git-dissect` will collect the command's outputs and store it in a directory.